ifs-rwth-aachen/RWTH-Colors/README.md

 <!-- CONTACT -->
 # Disclaimer

-This repository is not maintened by RWTH Aachen University's marketing department but a voluntary offer by the Institute of Rail Vehicles and Transport Systems.
+This repository is not maintained by RWTH Aachen University's marketing department but a voluntary offer by the Institute of Rail Vehicles and Transport Systems.
 If you have the color definitions in other formats, feel free to contribute them using a merge request.

 <div>